Radio Spectrum Characteristics¶

 The entire 33 cm band is shared between several FCC authorized radio services.
 The disadvantage of using this band for AREDN® networking is that in all but the most remote areas the RF noise floor may be very high, which reduces the SNR and results in packet loss, retransmission delays, and lower usable link quality.

-Another disadvantage is that the required antenna system and support structures may be larger and heavier than those of higher frequency systems, and the equipment can be more expensive than devices that operate in the 2.4 and 5.8 GHz bands.
-Also the entire band is quite narrow (25 MHz) which means that only one, two, or five radio channels can exist in this shared frequency range, depending on the channel width that is selected.
+Another disadvantage is that the equipment can be more expensive than devices that operate in the 2.4 and 5.8 GHz bands.
+Also the entire band is quite narrow (25 MHz) which means that only one, two, or four radio channels can exist in this shared frequency range, depending on the channel width that is selected.

 - The advantage of this frequency band is that its longer wavelength makes it better suited for penetrating some types of obstructions and foliage which would normally block signals at higher frequencies.
 Its NLOS propagation characteristics may be exactly what is needed in order to establish an RF link between two difficult locations.